reserect/Vorp_stores-Reserect-Public/README.md

 This is the updated configs plus Shared Folder for buy and sell configs Has the Legendary Pelts And More Please remember this was configured for my own use before and Removed a few things that was not needed.
 This includes all the Trapper Stores Too.
+Please add your own Buy.png Sell.png as i have now removed those.

 Didn't add the key images to the store images folder for vorp_housing but they are in the database so added them seperatly